mmorey/MDMCoreData/README.md

     NSFetchRequest *fetchRequest = [NSFetchRequest fetchRequestWithEntityName:[Event MDMCoreDataAdditionsEntityName]];
 ```

-New managed objections can be created with only one line of code.
+New managed objects can be created with only one line of code.

 ```objective-c
 Event *newEvent = [Event MDMCoreDataAdditionsInsertNewObjectIntoContext:[self.fetchedResultsController managedObjectContext]];